 Now the Ruderman Family Foundation is arguing that new transportation technology, including ridesharing services like Uber and Lyft, can transcend traditional transport systems and allow people with disabilities to get to school, jobs and other opportunities.
 And the promise of autonomous vehicles gives people with mobility barriers a glimmer of hope.But to solve these problems, the technology needs proper design.
 That could mean some kind of audio communication between the driver and the vehicle (like Apple's Siri or Amazon's Alexa) for people without vision or an automatic ramp that can judge curb heights for people in wheelchairs."By incorporating accessibility in the front-end of development, the [disabled] community will not be forced to fight for accessibility on the back-end," the Ruderman Foundation said of self-driving cars.Still, Alexander Stimpson, a senior research scientist at Duke University's Humans and Autonomy Lab, said only a few autonomous vehicle developers have seriously considered how this technology could improve access for people with disabilities.

 To solve these problems, the technology needs proper design.

-But Ryan Moton, a senior research engineer at Ford, thinks the design can be more universal.
+"They're aware that it's a market, but that's not the focus," Stimpson said.
+"The focus is how can we get these driving on the roads."But Ryan Moton, a senior research engineer at Ford, thinks the design can be more universal.
 "Whether you're picking up drunk frat boys or a group of blind kids, the technology is essentially the same," he said.
 The company is one of the most ambitious automakers in the field of self-driving cars, hoping to launch its fleet by 2021.